Find Grad Schools

 Graduate Certificates in Polymer & Plastics Engineering

 There are 6 colleges and univerities across the nation that offer a graduate certificate in polymer engineering.
-In recent years, the majority of the students getting degrees in this area were male, and 36 were from an underrepresented racial-ethnic group.
+This degree is more popular with male students, and about 33% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 13.3% of polymer engineering graduates were international students.

 Education Levels of Polymer Engineering Majors